-It can be expected that connected vehicles (CVs) systems will soon go beyond testbed and appear in real-world applications.
-To accommodate the large number of connected vehicles on the roads, arterial signal control systems would require supports of various components such as roadside infrastructures, vehicle on-board devices, effective communication network, and optimal control algorithms.
-In this project, we aim to establish a real-time and adaptive system for supporting the operations of CV-based signalized arterial.
-One unique feature of this project is we would classify CVs into three types, i.e., Type-I CVs, Type-II CVs, and connected automated vehicles (CAVs).
-Then the proposed system will prioritize the communication needs of different types of CVs and best utilize the capacity of the communication channels.
-The CV data sensing and acquisition protocol, built on a newly developed concept of Age of Information (AoI), will support the feedback control loop to adjust signal timing plans.
+It can be expected that connected vehicles (CVs) will soon go beyond testbed and appear on real-world road networks.
+Through vehicle-to-infrastructure communication channels, much more enriched data (e.g., the trajectories of CVs) will be available to operate more efficient and responsive traffic control modules.
+Many existing studies also showed the effectiveness of CV-based transportation systems could be improved with the increase of CV penetration rates.
+Hence, to accommodate a large number of connected vehicles on the roads, traffic signal control on signalized arterials would require supports of various components such as roadside CV infrastructures, vehicle on-board devices, an effective communication network, and optimal control algorithms.
+In this project, we aim to establish a real-time and adaptive system for supporting the operations of CV-based traffic signal control functions.
+The proposed system will best utilize the capacity of the communication channels with optimization functions.
+The CV data sensing and acquisition protocol, built on Age of Information (AoI) as a function of the system overall latency and communication load, will support the feedback control loop to adjust signal timing plans.

-Our multidisciplinary research team, including researchers from transportation engineering and electrical engineering, will carry out the project tasks along four directions that capitalized on the PIs’ expertise: (i) Data collection and communication, in which the proposed system will be based on the AoI, prioritize the data needs of different types of CVs, and optimize the communication network; (ii) Traffic Signal Control, which will concurrently optimize real-time traffic signal plans and vehicle trajectories; (iii) Multimodal system design, which will integrate Transit Signal Priority (TSP) for accommodating connected buses; (iv) system evaluation, where our research team will work with Utah Department of Transportation (UDOT) for testing the proposed system under their current implementation framework on Redwood Rd., Salt Lake City.
-This project will address the urgent needs in CV system designs and offer control foundations to support the operations of urban signalized arterial under CV environment.
+Our multidisciplinary research team, including researchers from transportation engineering and electrical engineering, carry out the project tasks along four directions that capitalized on the PIs’ expertise: (i) Data collection and communication, in which the proposed system is based on the AoI and optimize the communication network; (ii) Dynamic traffic signal coordination, which will concurrently facilitate the progression of traffic flows along multiple critical paths; (iii) Smart traffic signal control, where both operational efficiency and safety improvement are accounted for at signalized intersections; and (iv) Multimodal system design, which will integrate transit signal priority (TSP) and suppression controls for accommodating connected buses.
+This project addresses the urgent needs in CV system designs and offers control foundations to support the operations of urban signalized arterials in a CV environment.